 Long pants are recommended in the field although several staff members regularly wear shorts nearly every day.

 When breaking rocks, move away from others and turn your back towards them.
-Always warn those around you when plan to use your hammer!
+Always warn those around you when you plan to use your hammer!
 Never use another hammer as a chisel.
 Always protect your eyes with some form of safety glasses (e.g., shatter resistant sunglasses).
-Once again – an injury to your eyes (and those of your classmates) that could seriously limit a career in geology.
+Once again – an injury to your eyes (and those of your classmates) could seriously limit a career in geology.